-Clothes and other personal belongings like jackets, shoes, etc. shall be stored in designated areas apart from:
+Clothes and other personal belongings (e.g., jackets, shoes) shall be stored in designated areas, apart from:

-- Areas for the preparation, storage, and serving of food, and - Areas for the washing and storing of utensils.
+- a. areas for the preparation, storage and serving of food; and - b. areas for the washing and storing of utensils.

 The FSA shall identify space for storing detainee belongings.